wokast/RePrimAnd/README.md

 ## Einstein Toolkit Support

-RePrimAnd does provide an (experimental) thorn that builds the library within an EinsteinToolkit (ET) environment, using the ExternalLibraries mechanism.
+RePrimAnd does provide a thorn that builds the library within an EinsteinToolkit (ET) environment, using the ExternalLibraries mechanism.
 The thorn can be found in the folder `ET_interface/thorns/RePrimAnd/`.
 The thorn depends on the HDF5, GSL, and BOOST ExternalLibraries thorns.
-In addition, the meson build system needs to be installed on the build host.
+Building it via the ET build system does not require meseon.
+Note this only builds the library, but not the tests and Python bindings.

+The thorn is also part of the official ET framework.
+The version in the master brach will typically by ahead of the ET version, but is not guaranteed to be stable or compatible.

 Currently there is are no thorns that provide an ET-style interface for using this library, although this might change in future versions.
 ET Thorns can of